Wednesday, December 18, 2013

 To me, that is a wonderful feeling because I have changed my mind and soul for the better.
 Jesus said no man shall judge another - only God can judge.
 If I am doing wrong for being me, then I and no one else will pay the price on judgment day.

-Monika: Do you think that in our lifetime we could live until the day when a transgender lady could become the US President?
+Monika: Do you think that in our lifetime, we might see a transgender woman become the President of the United States?

 Janice: NO, unless we can come up with someone who can walk on water.